DePaul vs. Chicago State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 DePaul Performance Insights

-- The Blue Demons have been outscored by 10.4 points per game (scoring 66.6 points per game to rank 330th in college basketball while giving up 77 per outing to rank 308th in college basketball) and have a -114 scoring differential overall.
+- The Blue Demons have a -114 scoring differential, falling short by 10.4 points per game.
+They're putting up 66.6 points per game to rank 330th in college basketball and are giving up 77 per contest to rank 309th in college basketball.

-- DePaul pulls down 31.1 rebounds per game (350th in college basketball) while allowing 36.5 per outing to its opponents.
-It is outrebounded by 5.4 boards per game.
+- DePaul falls short in the rebound battle by an average of 5.4 boards.
+It is recording 31.1 rebounds per game (351st in college basketball) compared to its opponents' 36.5 per contest.

-- DePaul connects on 6.8 three-pointers per game (246th in college basketball) compared to its opponents' 7.6.
+- DePaul knocks down 6.8 three-pointers per game (246th in college basketball) compared to its opponents' 7.6.
 It shoots 34.1% from deep while its opponents hit 36.2% from long range.

-- The Blue Demons rank 322nd in college basketball by averaging 86.5 points per 100 possessions on offense, and defensively are 342nd in college basketball, allowing 100 points per 100 possessions.
+- The Blue Demons rank 322nd in college basketball with 86.5 points scored per 100 possessions, and 343rd in college basketball defensively with 100 points conceded per 100 possessions.

-- DePaul has come up short in the turnover battle by 2.4 turnovers per game, committing 13.6 (310th in college basketball play) while forcing 11.2 (259th in college basketball).
+- DePaul has committed 2.4 more turnovers per game than its opponents, averaging 13.6 (310th in college basketball action) while forcing 11.2 (259th in college basketball).

 Chicago State Performance Insights

-- The Cougars put up 64.8 points per game (343rd in college basketball) while allowing 70.7 per outing (175th in college basketball).
-They have a -106 scoring differential and have been outscored by 5.9 points per game.
+- The Cougars are being outscored by 5.9 points per game, with a -106 scoring differential overall.
+They put up 64.8 points per game (345th in college basketball), and give up 70.7 per outing (176th in college basketball).

-- Chicago State pulls down 31.9 rebounds per game (339th in college basketball) while allowing 35.3 per outing to opponents.
-It is outrebounded by 3.4 boards per game.
+- The 31.9 rebounds per game Chicago State accumulates rank 341st in college basketball, 3.4 fewer than the 35.3 its opponents record.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.